LiquidChurch/wp-guide/README.md

 1. Much of the material here will apply to WordPress.com as well as the free/open WordPress, but we will not take the time to distinguish when certain features are not available on WordPress.com that are part of the free/open WordPress, nor will we cover functionality that is available via WordPress.com but not via the free/open WordPress.
 To learn more about the differences between WordPress.com and WordPress.org see [this WPMUdev article](https://premium.wpmudev.org/blog/wordpress-com-and-wordpress-org/).
-2. This is something we should do when we have time.
-3. We do use functions.php, but any significant functionality should be placed into its own plugin.
-4. We use TinyMCE Advanced and an HTML Editor Syntax Highlighter.
-5. I've mainly used Relevanssi in the past.
-Its admin UI isn't ideal and the use of this or any other search plugin needs to be carefully configured to work with our existing plugins - especially the messages plugin.
-6. We currently use Bootstrap, though Twig/Timber are interesting and may be worth considering at some juncture.
-7. I am all for visual page builders but strongly suggest that they output standard code/content that is not tied to the specific visual page builder, otherwise one becomes locked into a specific page builder since removing it will cause the site to break.
-8. Alternatively, one can use Cloud9 (free) or DigitalOcean ($5/mo.) to spin up an instance.